On Clarity in Performance Reporting

 Other omissions and distortions commonly emerge elsewhere in the chain, and are examined in later sections.

-2.2 The reporting cycle: where meaning is replayed under pressure
+2.2 The Execution Cycle: where meaning is replayed under pressure

-The reporting cycle consists of activities that repeat on each period.
+The execution cycle consists of activities that repeat on each period.

 These typically include: